arturo-j-martinez-ii/tlens/README.md

 _*In Progress*_

-_First, we will install Ubuntu on our microSD card_
+_First, we will install Ubuntu on our microSD card [you can skip to step 60 if your Pi is set up with Ubuntu and has a case!]_

 1. Go to https://www.raspberrypi.com/software/
 2. Install the latest version of Raspberry Pi Imager for your operating system on to your computer